Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Dockside Inn and Suites at sunset

 Dockside still offers the same level of theming and service that can be found at the other Universal properties, along with – more importantly – most of the same bevy of benefits, such as Early Park Admission, resort-wide charging privileges, and package deliveries to your room.
-And as far as the distance from the parks and CityWalk, it actually is extremely comparable to that of Cabana Bay (less than five minutes, according to Universal), with the only difference being what is on the land that lies between the hotels and CityWalk’s transportation area.
+As far as the distance from the parks and CityWalk, it actually is extremely comparable to that of Cabana Bay (less than five minutes, according to Universal), with the only difference being what is on the land that lies between the hotels and CityWalk’s transportation area.

 What are the top vacation-planning tips for Dockside Inn and Suites?